YakadaLabs/YakadaLabs.github.io/src/index.md

 </div>

 <div class="content-section">
-  <p>Yakada Labs is a software development partner that builds production grade custom AI systems.We integrate AI development with over two decades of expirence in engineering highly available, scalable cloud platforms for Fortune 500 companies.</p>
+  <p>Yakada Labs is a software development partner that builds production grade custom AI systems.
+We integrate AI development with over two decades of experience in engineering highly available, scalable cloud platforms for Fortune 500 companies.</p>
 </div>

 <div class="content-section">
-<p>We are builders, tinkerers, and perpetual learners, not consultants.We focus on shipping robust code, and we let our work speak for itself.</p>
+  <p>We are builders, tinkerers, and perpetual learners, not consultants.
+We focus on shipping robust code, and we let our work speak for itself.</p>
 </div>

 <div class="info-section">